 Steeped in tradition for the past half century, the Piano Pedagogy division at the University of Illinois School of Music is a pioneering program and among one of the oldest in the United States.

-The degrees offered include Open Studies with a piano pedagogy major in the Bachelor of Music and a Master of Music in piano pedagogy.
+Our degrees include the BM in Open Studies with a piano pedagogy major and a Master of Music in piano pedagogy.
 A cognate in piano pedagogy may be pursued as part of the Doctor of Musical Arts in Performance and Literature.
 A wide range of courses is available from jazz improvisation to specialized practicum courses in which students receive hands-on experience through teaching internships.
-Additionally, in collaboration with the Office of Outreach and Public Engagement in Music, the Piano Pedagogy Division offers a Piano Laboratory Program for pre-collegiate non-credit piano instruction.
+Additionally, in collaboration with the Office of Public Engagement in the School of Music, the Piano Pedagogy Division offers a Piano Laboratory Program for pre-collegiate non-credit piano instruction.
 Our goal is to provide an excellent curriculum that prepares our students to be versatile teachers and performers in the 21st Century.